 - Courses, training and conferences on IT security

-The next PIDS Perspectives event with the topic "Functional Change of IT Security Law" will take place on 25 March 2021 at 1 pm.
-It will be held in German and you will find more details on the German event page.
+The PIDS Perspectives event on "Functional Change of the IT Security Law" took place on 25 March 2021.
+The recording (in German) is available on the German web page.

 Security for smart industrial systems is prominent due to the proliferation of cyber threats threatening national critical infrastructures.
 Smart grid comes with intelligent applications that can utilize the bidirectional communication network among its entities.